-Michael Cusack, one of the founders of the GAA, died
+Michael cusack, one of the founders of the gaa, died

 Michael Cusack, one of the founders of the Gaelic Athletic Association (GAA), passed away on November 27, 1906.
 He was a key figure in the establishment of the GAA in 1884, along with Maurice Davin, John Wyse Power, and others.
 The GAA was founded with the aim of promoting and preserving traditional Irish sports and culture.